 Like Facebook for bibliophiles, on Goodreads you can see what your friends are reading and keep track of the books you’re reading, have read, and want to read.

-So, FIND ME and FRIEND ME and know that…
+So, FIND ME and FRIEND ME on Goodreads, tell me what you’re reading, and know that…